 Live presentation, case studies and interactive activities with time for personal reflection and peer bonding

 REQUEST MORE INFORMATION

 Who Should Attend

-- Family enterprise members responsible for stewarding their family’s wealth
+- Family enterprise members responsible for stewarding their family’s wealth and legacy

 Next Session: Spring 2024

 Cost: $300 per participant (discounts available for Members)